 Karakol (1-3 Days)

 The city of Karakol in eastern Kyrgyzstan is a melting pot of the various cultures that left their mark on it.
-Here, you’ll find the history to be a unique mix of Kyrgyz, Russian, Dungan, Uighur, Uzbek and more.
+Here, you’ll find a unique mix of Kyrgyz, Russian, Dungan, Uyghur and Uzbek influences.
+The nearby Tian-Shan Mountain Range is the most notable feature of the city and boasts over 20 marked hikes – certainly a dream for any hiking enthusiasts, right?

 Dungan Mosque

-In the 1880s Karakol’s population increased due to an influx of Dungans, Chinese Muslims that flew warfare in China.
-In the end, it was Chinese artisans who built the Dungan Mosque in 1907 for the local Dungans and it’s a gem to visit!
+In the 1880s, Karakol’s population increased due to an influx of Dungans, Chinese Muslims who fled warfare in China.
+In the end, it was Chinese artisans who built the Dungan Mosque in 1907 for the local Dungans and it’s a gem to visit on your Kyrgyzstan itinerary!
 The beautiful wooden mosque was built without the use of nails and features a wooden pagoda.

-Jeti Oguz
+Jeti Oguz (Day Trip)

 From the village and viewpoint, you can continue walking to the Valley of Flowers.
-Make your way along the river and keep walking through the Jeti Oguz gorge.
+Make your way along the river and keep walking through the Jeti Oguz Gorge.
 You will come across a spring to fill up your water, and some nice resting areas.

 Maiden Tears Waterfall

+The famous Maiden Tears Waterfall is located right in the ‘Valley of Seven Bulls’, at an altitude of 2500 metres.
 The valley and yurt village is the starting point for the 2.5 km hike to the Maiden Tears Waterfall and should take about an hour.

 Altyn Arashan is a splendid valley at an altitude of 2500 metres and surrounded by the most breathtaking scenery.
 It’s also called ‘Golden Spa’ and refers to its many natural hot springs that are dotted throughout the valley.